viktorchernev/DescribeCompiler/README.md

 ## How to
-In order to run the `DescribeCompilerCLI.exe` you need a Windows PC with DotNet framework version 4.8 or higher.
-In order to reference the `DescribeCompilerAPI.dll` in your DotNet projects, you need to target DotNet framework version 4.8 or higher.
-There are no other dependencies.
+In order to run the `DescribeCompilerCLI.exe` you need a Windows PC with DotNet framework version 8.0 or higher.
+In order to reference the `DescribeCompilerAPI.dll` in your DotNet projects, you need to target DotNet framework version 8.0 or higher.
+In order to use the Amazon Lambda project, on the other hand, you need to upload it to AWS.
 Also, be sure to check out our [wiki](https://github.com/viktorchernev/DescribeCompiler/wiki) for the complete documentation.

 ### 0. Set up highlighting
 In order to highlight Describe code, you can download the xml files for Notepad++ from the folder [Highlighting](https://github.com/viktorchernev/DescribeCompiler/tree/master/%23DescribeLanguage/Highlighting), or use the instructions provided in said folder to set up your preferred text editor.